Kaju Katli Recipe (Kaju Barfi)

 Preparation

-- Do not run the blender for long time as the cashews begin to release oil and turn lumpy.
+- Do not run the grinder for long time as the cashews begin to release oil and turn lumpy.

 How to Make Kaju Katli

-- Add ¾ cup sugar and 90 ml water to a non stick pan.
+- Add ¾ cup sugar and 90 ml water to a non stick or a heavy bottom steel pan.
 Heat & dissolve it well.

-- At this stage the mixture should not look dry but has to be moist and sticky.
+- At this stage the mixture should not look dry/crumbly but should be moist and sticky.

 Check if mixture is ready

-- ( To fix ) If your kaju katli mixture tends to stick a lot, it means it is still underdone.
-So continue to cook the mixture for a little longer.
-If your mixture looks dry, sprinkle some boiled and cooled water and knead.
+- Troubleshooting – If your kaju katli mixture tends to stick a lot, it means it is still undercooked.
+Add back to the pan and cook the mixture for a little longer.
+If your mixture looks dry & crumbly, sprinkle some boiled and cooled water and knead.

-- Cool completely and cut to desired shapes.
+- Cool completely and cut to desired shapes – squares or diamonds.
 Store kaju katli in an airtight box.

 Notes